apache/flink/docs/content/docs/connectors/datastream/elasticsearch.md

 ### Elasticsearch Sinks and Fault Tolerance

-By default, the Flink Elasticsearch Sink will not provide any strong delivery guarantees.
-Users have the option to enable at-least-once semantics for the Elasticsearch sink.

-With Flink’s checkpointing enabled, the Flink Elasticsearch Sink can guarantee at-least-once delivery of action requests to Elasticsearch clusters.
+With Flink’s checkpointing enabled, the Flink Elasticsearch Sink guarantees at-least-once delivery of action requests to Elasticsearch clusters.
 It does so by waiting for all pending action requests in the `BulkProcessor` at the time of checkpoints.
 This effectively assures that all requests before the